 Inflammation of the gallbladder

-Cholecystitis or inflammation of the gallbladder is characterized by intense abdominal pain that can radiate into the back or under the right shoulder blade.
+Cholecystitis or inflammation of the gallbladder is characterized by intense abdominal pain that can extend into the back or under the right shoulder blade.

-This condition occurs when bile remains trapped in the gallbladder, almost always due to a blockage by a gallstone that prevents it from flowing out into the small intestine.
+This condition occurs when bile remains trapped in the gallbladder.
+This is almost always due to a blockage by a gallstone that prevents it from flowing out into the small intestine.

 As the bile accumulates behind the blockage, it then causes irritation and pressure in the gallbladder, leading to inflammation and even infection.

 If the abdominal pain and other symptoms of indigestion are really intense, then it’s really important to immediately consult your doctor because, if ignored, it can become chronic.It might interest you...